GeopJr/metadata-cleaner/CONTRIBUTING.md

 If you create new pages, add their path to the `./help/meson.build` file.

-If you add or modify text, make your modification available to translation by updating the POT and PO files with these commands:
+If you add or modify text, make your modifications available to translation by updating the POT and PO files with these commands:

 ```bash
 meson compile -C builddir help-fr.romainvigier.MetadataCleaner-pot